 Sol Ring simply lets players cast their spells much faster in the game, and is always a welcome sight when drawn.
 In fact, this may even be the best MTG card yet...

-But for now, as we eagerly await Magic's next artifact-containing booster set, vote for your favorite of today's cards, and I'll see you at our next Magic countdown!
+Remember, most Artifacts can fit into any deck thanks to their colorless status, which also lets artifact-creatures strike enemies with protection from color.
+But for now, as we eagerly await Wizards of the Coast's next artifact-containing expansion, vote for your favorite of today's cards, and I'll see you at our next MTG countdown!

 © 2016 Jeremy Gill